Jason-cs18/Detection-Fine-tuning-API/README.md

 </p>

 ## Fine-tuning
+### OHEM
+To get more efficient backpropagation in bounding boxes, we adopt the online hard example mininig (OHEM) in each mini-batch.
+In other words, we will sort all bounding boxes (positives and negatives) by loss in each mini-batch and select B% bounding boxes that have the highest loss.
+Backprogation is performed based on the selected bounding boxes.
+Details can be refered in [paper](https://arxiv.org/pdf/1604.03540.pdf)

 * Supervised Training (Given labeled data):
     1. [Fine-tuning the whole model.](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data)
     2. Fine-tuning the high-level feature-extractor and detection.